Trailer VIN Lookup

 1) Go to the BeenVerified Vehicle Search page.

-2) Enter the trailer VIN and click SEARCH.
-You could also initiate a search by license plate number.
+2) Enter the trailer’s VIN and click SEARCH.
+Or start a search by the license plate number.

-3) Wait a couple of minutes as it scans the database and you’ll receive a detailed report.
-It may contain the trailer’s specification, accident history, theft records, recalls & warranties, estimated value change, listing and ownership cost over the previous 5 years.
+3) Wait a couple of minutes as it scans the database.
+The report may contain the trailer’s specification, accident history, theft records, recalls & warranties, estimated value change, listing and ownership cost over the previous 5 years.

 Method 2 – Bumper

 Bumper provides instant and affordable access to billions of vehicle information, making it easier for people to buy or sell a vehicle.
 Whether you want to research a common type of car or RV like trailer or motorhome, it helps you scour the most accurate and reliable data.